Thursday, 18 May 2017

 Of course there will be debate about what should and shouldn't be allowed, and some of that is healthy.
 But the existing system and the funding rules, which find as their embodiment the EC, go beyond merely allowing such democratic injustice.
 They are complicit in it.
 The feeble and outdated rules, as well as the organisation that supposedly enforces them, actually enable the advancement of this kind of "anti-democracy".

-The Guardian reported on this yesterday that the rules relating specifically to Northern Ireland - which allow secrecy of donations - were being misused by the DUP to enable what effectively amounts to electoral money laundering.
+The Guardian reported yesterday that the rules relating specifically to Northern Ireland - which allow secrecy of donations - were being misused by the DUP to enable what effectively amounts to electoral money laundering.
 Carole Cadwalladr, writing in the Observer, makes a comprehensive and credible argument that British democracy has been hijacked by US billionaires.
 She makes the claim that they played a significant part in the EU referendum.
 The EC are now investigating - something I doubt that Robert Mercer and his friends will fear.
 There are no penalties to act as a serious deterrent, and whatever the EC concludes it remains powerless to prevent this kind of thing from happening.

 The EC has also failed consistently to address corporate interests and the effect they have on democratic outcomes.

 Is this what democracy looks like?
 It shouldn't be, but where is the resistance?
 Certainly not from the EC, which looks increasingly like yet another body struggling to enforce the spirit of well-intended but outdated legislation while enforcing the letter of such laws in a depressingly ineffective and self-defeating way.
 It is simply ensuring, to misquote Burns, that we're "bought and sold for right-wing gold".
 Sic a parcel of rogues, indeed.

 Not all of this is the fault of the EC, of course.
 But we need to ask what kind of democracy we want, and how we want to EC to function.
 If it is to do more than simply rephrase questions, check for imprints and apply nominal fines for wrongdoing that actually encourage future misdemeanours then it needs empowering and equipping to do so.
 Currently it serves little discernible purpose, which represents a democratic tragedy.